jiyoonchoi/intro-dh-portfolio/_lessons/mining-ia/mining-internet-archives.md

 Data mining can be used in countless other situations, including detecting inconsistencies in large datasets like when bank accounts are flagged for fraudulent activity.
 This method of data analysis is a technique I had heard about before, but never dove into the meaning of it and its real-world applications until this assignment.

+Note: In order to see the scraping results, you'll have to scroll way down.
+(Had to download thousands of XML files!)

 ## Code

 ## Accessing an Internet Archive Collection in Python